Leave your contact details and Get 3 Live Classes for Free

 Oops!
 Something went wrong while submitting the form.

+Many students ask the same question: is 1250 a good SAT score for college admissions?
 If your SAT score came back at 1250, you’re in a solid position.
 This score places you above the national average and puts you in range for dozens of reputable colleges.
 But how “good” it is really depends on your goals and what the rest of your application looks like.

 What Does a 1250 Represent?